greysonorr-maker/MA-402-FinalProject/docs/ksp_setType.md

 [ A^T  0 ] [ x ]   [ 0 ]

-The matrix in this system is not symmetric positive definite, so we cannot always use methods like Conjugate Gradient (CG).
+The matrix in this system is not symmetric positive definite, so we cannot always use methods like Conjugate Gradient Method.

 Instead, we use: